 The Government, on March 30, 2001, launched its Three-year Program for Promoting Regulatory Reform.
-In that program the Government expected NTT as well as NTT East and NTT West would prepare and publish a voluntary action program for promoting competition, including a realization of competition within the NTT group by decreasing NTT's ownership percentage in our shares.
-In response, on October 25, 2001, NTT together with NTT East and NTT West announced "NTT's Strategy concerning Current Management Issues" and stated in that release that simultaneous holding of executive positions between NTT East or NTT West and our company would remain unimplemented and that NTT's investment ratio of our company and the simultaneous holding of executive positions would continue to be considered from the standpoint of maximizing its shareholders profits, taking into account operational necessities and stock market trends.
+In that program the Government expected NTT as well as NTT East and NTT West would prepare and publish a voluntary action program for promoting competition, including a realization of competition within the NTT group by decreasing NTT's ownership of our shares.
+In response, on October 25, 2001, NTT together with NTT East and NTT West announced "NTT's Strategy concerning Current Management Issues" and stated in that release that simultaneous holding of executive positions between NTT East or NTT West and our company would remain unimplemented and that NTT's investment ratio in our company and the simultaneous holding of executive positions would continue to be considered from the standpoint of maximizing its shareholders' profits, taking into account operational necessities and stock market trends.
 On October 29, 2002, NTT made a report to MIC on the current status of implementation of the voluntary action plan released in October 2001.
 In the report, NTT stated that it sold 551,000 shares of our company in July 2002, in conjunction with our planned share reacquisition and that the system of concurrent appointment of directors for NTT and our company was discontinued at the general meeting of shareholders in June 2001.

-In June 2006, an advisory panel on the future of telecommunications and broadcasting issued its final report.
-The report proposed that, in order to promote fair competition in the telecommunication industry, the MIC undertake a comprehensive review related to telecommunication by 2010.
-The study group also proposed that, keeping issues such as the abolishment of regulations on the scope of business of NTT East and NTT West, the abolishment of the holding company, and the separation of equity links etc. within the scope of the review, the panel take necessary measures to understand the issues and start necessary investigations immediately.
-In June 2006, NTT issued a statement in response to this report that, with the aim of establishing a safe and secure next-generation network under the current structure and providing optical services to approximately 30 million customers by 2010, NTT will make its utmost effort to realize their medium-term management strategies, and that NTT cannot accept the proposal as it may disturb the smooth promotion of their medium term management strategies.
+In June 2006, an advisory panel on the future of telecommunications and broadcasting made a final report.
+In the report, it says that, in order to promote a fair competition among telecommunication industry, study group proposed that MIC makes a drastic review on legislations related to telecommunication by 2010.
+The study group also proposed that, keeping issues such as abolishment of the regulations on the scope of business of NTT East and NTT West, abolishment of holding company, and separation of equity links etc. in mind as a whole mission, MIC takes necessary measures to realize issues and start necessary investigation immediately.
+In June 2006, corresponding to this report, NTT made a statement that, with the aim to establish safe and secure next-generation network under current structure and provide optical services to approximately 30 million customers by 2010, NTT will take its utmost effort to realize medium term management strategies, and that NTT cannot accept the proposal as it may disturb smooth promotion of their medium term management strategies.

-The Government of Japan has not decided what action, if any, it will take with respect to NTT's ownership of our shares.
+The Government has not decided what action, if any, it will take with respect to NTT's ownership of our shares.
 NTT has declared its view that its ownership of our shares does not have any adverse effects on fair competition and that it intends to maintain its ownership percentage in us at 51% or above.